Posted on September 9, 2021 by Wendy Frost

 Since the program’s inception in 2016, over 300 students—55% of whom were Hispanics—have completed the program.
 The program has a 93% graduation rate.

-“Diversity is a key goal for the program,” said Daniel Davied , graduate advisor for the program.
+“Diversity is a key goal for the program,” said Daniel Davied, graduate advisor for the program.
 “Our on-campus recruiting has focused primarily on Hispanic Serving Institutions, and we’ve offered automatic admissions and simplified the admissions process to reduce barriers for first-generation students.”

-In addition to academic coursework rich with experiential-based learning, student are required to attend professional development seminars every semester which provide valuable skills for finding internships and full-time employment, negotiation tactics and professional enrichment.
+In addition to academic coursework rich with experiential-based learning, students are required to attend professional development seminars every semester which provide valuable skills for finding internships and full-time employment, negotiation tactics and professional enrichment.

 “Our cohort program fosters teamwork and networking among the students,” said Davied.
 “Students are assigned to a team each semester.
 Students frequently comment at graduation that they succeeded in their classes as a result of those teams.”

 “I came into the M.S.
 Business program not knowing anything about management and business.
 After graduating, I realized how much I not only learned, but also how much I grew as a person and as a professional.
-The best part about my year in the program was the opportunity to interact and learn from a diverse group of students who came from a variety of different backgrounds,” said Daniel Smith-Salgado , MSB ’18.
+The best part about my year in the program was the opportunity to interact and learn from a diverse group of students who came from a variety of different backgrounds,” said Daniel Smith-Salgado, MSB ’18.

 The finalists will be featured online as well as in Excelencia’s Growing What Works Database —a national online, searchable database for institutional leaders, funders and policymakers interested in identifying what works for Latino students.
 Four winners will be selected in October and recognized at a national event.

-“Examples of Excelencia identifies evidence-based programs that show, with intentionality and impact, what it means to truly serve Latino students and not just enroll them,” said Deborah Santiago , co-founder and CEO of Excelencia in Education.
+“Examples of Excelencia identifies evidence-based programs that show, with intentionality and impact, what it means to truly serve Latino students and not just enroll them,” said Deborah Santiago, co-founder and CEO of Excelencia in Education.

 UTSA has a strong partnership with Excelencia .
-President Taylor Eighmy is a member of Excelencia ’s Presidents for Latino Student Success, a network of leaders who are working to make their institutions learning environments where Latino students—and all their students—thrive.
+President Taylor Eighmy is a member of Excelencia’s Presidents for Latino Student Success, a network of leaders who are working to make their institutions learning environments where Latino students—and all their students—thrive.

 Last year UTSA earned the prestigious Seal of Excelencia , a comprehensive certification recognizing the university’s commitment and ability to accelerate Latino student success.